Episode #256 – Smoke on the Water (Isolated Tracks)

 • $1 Made Up Name Tier

-• The “Spirit of the Sea” Leaky Mausoleum
+• The “Lying in the Shadow of the Tomb Leaky Mausoleum

 • Stephen Sommerville The Concerto 1999 Fanatic